 In summary, the results of Study 2 corroborate those of Study 1 to suggest that subjective experiences of humility comprise two distinct dimensions, which correspond to the theoretical distinction between appreciative and self-abasing humility.
-The content of appreciative humility again appeared to overlap with that of agree-ableness, whereas the content of self-abasing humility appeared to capture a mix neuroticism, introversion, shame, and low self-esteem.
-Importantly, the two-dimensional structure of humility does not mean the same thing as humiliation; this suggests that the emergence of a second, self-abasing side of humility is not attributable to any linguistic confusion over the meaning of the word.
+The content of appreciative humility again appeared to overlap with that of agreeableness, whereas the content of self-abasing humility appeared to capture a mix neuroticism, introversion, shame, and low self-esteem.
+Importantly, the two-dimensional structure of humility emerged even when individuals were explicitly told that humility does not mean the same thing as humiliation; this suggests that the emergence of a second, self-abasing side of humility is not attributable to any linguistic confusion over the meaning of the word.